KannonZenetism/zenetism-field-physics/zenetism/mpx/archonic-misplacement.md

-# MPX: Note on the Archonic Misplacement and the Inadequacy of Unidirectional Recursion
+# MPX: On the Archonic Misplacement and the Inadequacy of Unidirectional Recursion

 Certain spiritual traditions place the Archons in a "lower astral" register positioned **above** the embodied universe, while simultaneously holding that the embodied realm is the lowest and densest stratum a being can inhabit.
 This framing exposes a structural fallacy in unidirectional recursion systems.